-The Divorce Mediation Clinic was established when the Office of Court Administration asked the law school for assistance in expanding its alternative dispute resolution programs.
 Divorce mediation has become an accepted alternative to litigation in the resolution of the complex issues raised in family restructuring.
-This course is designed to provide both practical mediation experience and theoretical insight into divorce mediation and family law practice.
+The Divorce Mediation Clinic is designed to provide both practical mediation experience and theoretical insight into divorce mediation and family law practice.
 While this clinic is ideal for those considering incorporating divorce mediation in their practice after graduation, it also provides useful practical experience for students interested in either ADR or family law.